 Since the program will completely terminate in 2025, the tax credit balance in 2025 will be 0.
-The Department estimated an annual amount of total tax credits used during the effective period (2017 - 2025) based on projected tax credit balances and then separated the total amount into two tax credit usage components: (1) tax credit usage on income tax; and (2) tax credit usage on sales and use taxes.
-The ratio of spending between income tax and sales and use taxes was derived from historical

-LB 775 data.
-Then, the Department estimated the amount of tax credits that would be recaptured and which would expire annually from 2017 to 2025.
+The Department estimated an annual amount of total tax credits used during the effective period (2018 - 2025) based on projected tax credit balances and then separates the total amount into two tax credit usage components: (1) tax credit usage on income tax; and (2) tax credit usage on sales and use tax.
+The ratio between income tax and sales and use tax was derived from historical LB 775 data.
+Then, the Department estimated the amount of tax credits that would be recaptured and expired annually from 2018 to 2025.